tdilauro/Simplified-wiki/Library-Registry.md

 - Search by location

 For the initial version, there can be a single flat navigation feed with an entry for every library.

-## Possible Adobe Vendor ID Integration
-For libraries using another library’s Adobe Vendor ID server (see https://github.com/NYPL-Simplified/Simplified/wiki/AdobeVendorID), the registry could also have the library’s short name and shared secret, which would match the library’s circulation manager configuration.

-Then the library that has configured Adobe Vendor ID could use the library registry to get short names and shared secrets for the other libraries that use its service.
-The circulation manager would need a script to update its library information from the registry, and config values for the location of the registry and authenticating with the registry.
-The registry will need an API for the circulation manager to use.

-This may not make sense if many libraries decide to configure their own Adobe Vendor IDs.
-If almost all of them use NYPL’s, it could be easier to have them enter their information when they’re added to the registry.
-However, libraries wouldn’t be able to fully test their circulation manager until they were in the registry.